 Jessica Lapenn was sworn-in as the U.S. Ambassador to the African Union and the U.S. Permanent Representative to the United Nations Economic Commission for Africa on August 27, 2019.
-A career member of the Senior Foreign Service, she most recently served as the Chargé d’Affaires at U.S. Mission in South Africa from 2016-2019.
+A career minister of the Senior Foreign Service, she most recently served as the Chargé d’Affaires at U.S. Mission in South Africa from 2016-2019.
 Prior to this, she served as the Chief of Staff to the Under Secretary of State for Civilian Security, Democracy and Human Rights at the Department of State in Washington, D.C.
 She was Deputy Chief of Mission at the U.S. Embassy in Kigali from 2012-2014.

 Ambassador Lapenn entered the U.S. Foreign Service in October 1994.
 Her overseas tours have included Jeddah, Riyadh, Paris, Tbilisi, Baghdad, and Jerusalem.
 In Jerusalem, she was the Chief of the Political Section at the U.S. Consulate General, and at the U.S. Embassy in Tbilisi, she was responsible for regional refugee assistance and policy in the South Caucuses and Central Asia.